- September 2021, Full Time

 To develop personal and social skills which in turn inform further development in employability skills.
 The students will be supported in take part in taster activities to help identify progression routes.

 Assessment is informal and ongoing.
-There are opportunities for students to take qualifications in Functional Skills in Maths, English and a qualification in ASDAN Personal and Social Development.
-There may be an opportunity to complete a Duke of Edinburgh Award.
+There are opportunities for students to take qualifications in Functional Skills in Maths, English and a qualification in Gateway Personal and Social Development.

 Students may stay at College and progress to further education and training.
 We would also support students in progression to other provision or to services outside college.

-Students may progress to Enterprise courses within Supported Learning or other suitable courses at CCN.
-Students may be ready to progress to the workplace and will be supported to transfer to the following provisions within Supported Learning:
+Students may progress to Enterprise courses within Inclusive Learning or other suitable courses at CCN.
+Students may be ready to progress to the workplace and will be supported to transfer to the following provisions within Inclusive Learning: